ale ale particle

 flying animalsbirds, vs. fish.
 Periphrase to distinguish between two meanings of the word m̈aji, both "fish" and "bird"petits-animaux volantsles oiseaux, opp. les poissons.
 Périphrase permettant de distinguer une des deux acceptions du mot m̈aji, à la fois "poisson" et "oiseau"

-avulai aβulai
+avulai aβulai avlai verb, intransitive

 glad, happycontent, heureux